User Preference Learning Based Edge Caching for Fog Radio Access Network: Introduction

 Traditional caching policies such as first in first out (FIFO) \cite{FIFO}, least recently used (LRU) \cite{LRU}, least frequently used (LFU) \cite{LFU} and their variants \cite{ref_a} have been widely applied in wired networks, where there are abundant caching and computing resources and the served area is usually very large.
 However, these traditional caching policies may not be applied well in wireless networks due to the characteristics of edge nodes such as smaller coverage areas and limited caching resources, and they may suffer major performance degradation since they may not be able to predict future content popularity correctly.
-Most of the existing works on edge caching in wireless networks assumed that the content popularity is already known or subject to a uniform distribution, and then explored the optimal caching policy under this assumption \cite{games,factory,multicast}.
-The edge caching problem was formulated as a many-to-many matching game between small base stations and service providers' servers in \cite{games}, it is converted to an approximation facility location problem in \cite{factory}, and successful transmission probability was maximized to obtain a local optimal caching and multicasting design in a general region in \cite{multicast}.
-However, content popularity is unknown and varies with time and space in reality.
+Most of the existing works on edge caching in wireless networks assumed that the content popularity is already known or subject to a uniform distribution, and then focused on exploring the optimal caching policy under {the above assumptions} \cite{games,factory,multicast}.
+The edge caching problem was formulated as a many-to-many matching game between small base stations and service providers' servers in \cite{games}, it {was} converted to an approximation facility location problem in \cite{factory}, and {the} successful transmission probability was maximized to obtain a local optimal caching and multicasting design in a general region in \cite{multicast}.
+However, these studies are inconsistent with the reality.
+Generally, content popularity is not as traceable as a unified distribution no matter what kind of caching policy is applied.